FairDP: Certified Fairness with Differential Privacy: Introduction

-The issue of balancing privacy and fairness in ML systems has been the subject of much discussion in recent years.
-For example, \cite{cummings:19} showed the existence of a tradeoff between differential privacy and equal opportunity, a fairness criterion that requires a classifier to have equal true positive rates for different groups.
-Different studies have also reported that when models are trained on data with long-tailed distributions, it is challenging to develop a private learning algorithm that has high accuracy for minority groups \cite{pmlr-v180-sanyal22a}.
-These findings have led to the question of whether fair models can be created while preserving sensitive information and have spurred the development of various approaches \cite{jagielski2019differentially,mozannar2020fair,tran2021differentially,tran2020differentially,tran2022sf} (see Appendix \ref{app:related_works} for further discussion on related work).
-While these studies have contributed to a deeper understanding of the trade-offs between privacy and fairness, as well as the importance of addressing these issues in a unified manner, they all share a common limiting factor: \emph{the inability to provide formal guarantees for both privacy and fairness simultaneously}.
-This aspect is essential and cannot be overstated.
-In many critical application contexts, such as those regulated by policy and laws, these guarantees are often required, and failure to provide them can prevent adoption or deployment \cite{GDPR}.
+Balancing DP and group fairness while maintaining high model utility in ML systems has been the subject of much discussion in recent years. \citep{cummings19} showed the existence of a trade-off between DP and equal opportunity, a fairness criterion that requires a classifier to have equal true positive rates for different groups.
+Different studies also reported that when models are trained on data with long-tailed distributions, it is challenging to develop a private learning algorithm that has high accuracy for minority groups \citep{pmlr-v180-sanyal22a}.
+These findings have led to the question of whether fair models can be created while preserving sensitive information and have spurred the development of various approaches \citep{jagielski:18,mozannar2020fair,Fioretto:NeurIPS21a,tran2020differentially,Fioretto:ArXiv22d}.